How to Move a Taxable Account from the US to Canada

-It is hard to find a US brokerage that will hold a taxable account for a Canadian resident, so when moving from the US to Canada, you’ll likely want to bring your taxable account (called non-registered here in Canada) with you.
+In my experience, it is hard to find a US brokerage that will hold a taxable (called “non-registered” here in Canada) account for a Canadian resident.
+So when you move, you’ll likely by moving your US taxable investments to Canada with you.
 The good news is that it’s easy to find a Canadian brokerage that will hold this for a US citizen, and provide you with the tax documents that you need to do both your Canadian and US taxes.

 Step 1: Track the Adjusted Cost Base for your Holdings